ContainerHQ/arkis-api-docs/source/includes/_errors.md

 ```

 When you receive a `400 Bad Request` error, you will find in the response body
-and array of validation errors to help you identify what's wrong in your
+and array of validation errors to help you identify what is wrong in your
 request.

 ### Attributes